Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: Introduction

 Data-driven modeling techniques based on approximating the underlying Koopman operators of dynamical systems are promising methods for forecasting, estimation, and control.
 Rather than directly predicting the nonlinear trajectories of states, the Koopman operator describes the evolution of functions on the state space; this evolution operator is always linear, but possibly infinite-dimensional \cite{Rowley:2009}.
 In practice, one often makes a truncated approximation of the Koopman operator on a finite-dimensional space of functions, leading to a linear model for the dynamics of a lifted state composed of basis function values \cite{Schmid:2010,Williams2016extending}.
 When accurate low-dimensional models of this type can be found, they enable efficient forecasting and state estimation as well as synthesis of control strategies that can be implemented in real time \cite{Proctor2016dynamic,Korda2018linear,Peitz2019koopman,Peitz2020data}.
 This type of approach is especially attractive for high-dimensional systems like fluid flows and other spatiotemporal equations, where the models reflect the dynamics of a smaller collection of salient features that remain coherent in space and time.
 For recent reviews of these topics, see \cite{Mauroy2020koopman, Otto2021koopman, Brunton2021modern}.

 The most significant obstacle to producing an accurate low-dimensional model based on an approximation of the Koopman operator is the need for an appropriate finite-dimensional space of functions in which to make the approximation.
 In particular, for the high-dimensional systems of interest one cannot rely on detailed analyses of the state space that may be performed in low dimensions to inform the choice of functions.
 Instead, the prevailing approach is to rely on data collected from the system, and this is the approach we consider here as well.
 Let us begin by mentioning the non-trivial cases when there are known to be good solutions to this problem.
-When the underlying system is measure-preserving and ergodic, S. Das, D. Giannakis, and J. Slawinska \cite{Das2018data} have essentially solved the problem by showing that the underling Koopman generators can be approximated with convergence of the spectrum by using a diffusion semigroup to ``compactify'' the Koopman generator.
-However, the introduction of control or even the study of transients destroys the measure-preserving and ergodicity assumptions.
-When the full state (or a diffeomorphic copy obtained via Takens embedding) is available, deep learning approaches \cite{Takeishi2017learning, Lusch2018deep, Wehmeyer2018time, Morton2018deep, Yeung2019learning, Otto2019linearly, Pan2020physics} based on autoencoders with linear recurrence of the latent states can identify approximate Koopman invariant subspaces suitable for making short-horizon predictions of complex and even chaotic systems.
-It is important to note that these deep learning methods are not known to have any spectral convergence guarantees of the kind that are possible in the measure-preserving setting, and in fact the eigenvalues of the resulting finite-dimensional operators might be meaningless.
-However, for many engineering applications like estimation, control, and extracting dynamically significant features, we are satisfied with accurate finite-time predictions and a subspace of functions for which the Koopman operator does not depart too rapidly from their span.
+When the underlying system is measure-preserving, the techniques introduced in \cite{Das2021reproducing, Govindarajan2019approximation, Colbrook2022mpEDMD} yield approximations of Koopman operators with guaranteed convergence properties for the spectrum and spectral projections.
+These techniques enable short-horizon forecasts to be made even for chaotic dynamical systems.
+However, the introduction of control or even the study of transients destroys the measure-preserving assumptions.
+For autonomous, non-measure-preserving systems where the full state (or a diffeomorphic copy obtained via Takens embedding) can be observed, the ResDMD algorithm in \cite{Colbrook2021rigorous, Colbrook2023residual} provides similar convergence guarantees.
+In practice, the choice of subspace (spanned by a dictionary of user-specified functions) in which to approximate Koopman operators, is still important.
+Approaches based on deep learning \cite{Takeishi2017learning, Lusch2018deep, Wehmeyer2018time, Morton2018deep, Yeung2019learning, Otto2019linearly, Pan2020physics} have demonstrated the ability to identify subspaces of functions that are nearly invariant under the Koopman operator in the sense that the the Koopman operator acting on these functions has a small component orthogonal to the subspace (in an $L^2$ sense).
+These methods allow for accurate short-horizon predictions that are critical for engineering applications like estimation and control.